 Many things or substances whose effects on human health were debated centuries ago are now clearly acknowledged as being cancer causing (or “carcinogenic” is a more sophisticated term) like for instance smoking, asbestos or certain paints.
 When it comes to nutrition, it’s a different story.
-There are so many mixed messages out there and it’s particularly confusing for somebody who has just been diagnosed with cancer or who is researching how nutrition support can cause cancer patients.
+There are so many mixed messages out there and it’s particularly confusing for somebody who has just been diagnosed with cancer and who is researching how nutrition can support them.
 Here are a few things that I came across when I did my research:

 - Juicing is an absolute must for cancer patients VS Juicing is a really bad idea because it removes all the fibre and all you’re left with is sugar!

 - Sugar feeds cancer VS There’s no link whatsoever between sugar and cancer

 - Every cancer patient should take antioxidant supplements VS Antioxidants can “rescue” cancer cells, especially in patients undergoing cancer treatment

 - Red meat causes cancer VS Red meat contains many cancer fighting nutrients

 - It’s crucial for cancer patients to have a good alkaline acid balance because cancer can only thrive in an acidic environment VS Food doesn’t affect blood pH and acid/alkaline balance and there’s no point obsessing with it.